whri-phenogenomics/geneBurdenRD/README.md

 ## Contact us <a name="contact"></a>

-For any questions/feedback, please contact us at: v.cipriani@qmul.ac.uk (Dr Valentina Cipriani) l.vestito@qmul.ac.uk (Dr Letizia Vestito) d.smedley@qmul.ac.uk (Prof Damian Smedley)
+For any questions/feedback, please contact us at: v.cipriani@qmul.ac.uk (Dr Valentina Cipriani) \
+l.vestito@qmul.ac.uk (Dr Letizia Vestito) \
+d.smedley@qmul.ac.uk (Prof Damian Smedley) \

-You can also report any issues to the GitHub repository by using the "Issues" feature here: https://github.com/whri-phenogenomics/geneBurdenRD/issues.
+You can also report any issues to the GitHub repository by using the "Issues" feature: https://github.com/whri-phenogenomics/geneBurdenRD/issues.